axmeu/Signed-MaxSim-reproduction/README.md

 negation task) is there to show the theoretical limit has a real effect.

-## What this project adds
+## Why this project

 The paper doesn't test whether the idea still works with limited data, different base models, and controls to make sure any gain really comes from the sign mechanism and not just from fine-tuning in general.
-That's the gap this project tries to explore:
+That's what I try to explore:

 - **4 different base models**, to see if any gain holds across models or is a one-off (`colbertv2.0`, `answerai-colbert-small-v1`,